What will I learn?

 - A springboard to employment by a range of prestigious companies, including Accenture, Microsoft, PwC and Vodafone, promotion, or changes in career paths.

-The curriculum is built around a theoretical and practical grounding in management of projects and is taught via a cluster of core modules and a Major project.
+The curriculum is built around a theoretical and practical grounding in management of projects and is taught via a cluster of core modules and a Capstone project.

 |Autumn Trimester||Spring Trimester||Summer Trimester|